sequenceiq/blog/source/_posts/2014-09-04-sql-on-hbase-with-apache-phoenix.markdown

 After the tables are created fill them with data.
 For this purpose we'll use the [Jooq](http://www.jooq.org/) library's fluent API.
 The related sample project (Spring based) can be found in our [GitHub](https://github.com/sequenceiq/sequenceiq-samples/tree/master/phoenix-jooq) repository.
 To connect you'll need Phoenix's
 JDBC driver on your classpath (org.apache.phoenix.jdbc.PhoenixDriver).
-At the moment it is not available anywhere, but temporary we deployed into our [maven](https://github.com/sequenceiq/sequenceiq-maven-repo) repository, so use it if you'd like, but don't rely on that it will be always there in this form.
 The url to connect to should be familiar as it uses the same Zookeeper QuorumPeer's address:
 `jdbc:phoenix:localhost:2181`.
 Unfortunately Jooq's insert statement is not suitable for us since the JDBC driver only supports the upsert statement so we cannot make use of the fluent API here.
 ```java